-HyCache+ [10] is a distributed storage middleware that allows effectively use the network bandwidth of the high-end massively parallel systems.
-HyCache + acts as main storage of recently accessed data (metadata, intermediate results for the analysis of large-scale data, etc.), and only exchange data asynchronously with the remote file system.
-One of the similarities between HyCache+ and Hercules is fully distributed metadata approach, the usega of computer network rather than the network shared storage, and high scalability.
-HyCache+ is totally based on POSIX while Hercules offers the possibility of using a POSIX interface and get/set operators.
-Hy-Cache+ focuses on improving parallel file systems, while Hercules is designed to accelerate workflow execution engines, facilitating the exploitation of data locality in current cloud-based applications.
+HyCache+ [19] is a distributed storage middleware that allows effectively use the network bandwidth of the high-end massively parallel systems.
+This solution acts as a main storage for recently accessed and asynchronously flush data with the remote file system when needed.
+Both HyCache+ and Hercules share the fully distributed metadata approach, the lack of necessity of a dedicated I/O network and the utilization of the high-performance compute network available in compute nodes, and the high scalability focus.
+Hercules offers more flexibility in the use of interfaces, offering the possibility of using get/set and MPI-IO in addition to the default POSIX interface provided by HyCache+.
+HyCache targets the improvement of performance of existing parallel file systems, while Hercules is designed to accelerate workflow execution engines, and opens the possibility to facilitate the exploitation of data locality for temporary data in data intensive applications.